 Included in registration is the ebook for the text below.
 Excelsior Classes distributes the licenses for digital access.

 Algebra I – Larson & Boswell – Samples may be viewed here.

 If you wish to purchase a printed book – optional (approximately $86+tax & shipping) – Link for purchase will be sent out in July.
 The publisher ships these books.

 A TI-84 graphing calculator is recommended.

-Amanda Hunter has enjoyed math & science since she was a child and became very interested in health care in high school which led her to Purdue University where she earned her Doctorate in Pharmacy in 2005.
+Dr. Amanda Hunterhas enjoyed math & science since she was a child and became very interested in health care in high school which led her to Purdue University where she earned her Doctorate in Pharmacy in 2005.
 After seeing how closely diet and lifestyle are related to health and prevention of chronic disease, she also completed the Institute for Integrative Nutrition Health Coaching program in 2014.

 While she loved working in a traditional Pharmacy setting, Amanda has the heart of a teacher.
-Amanda's significant educational background combined with her collegiate coursework and teaching experience make her a wonderful math and science teacher.
+Amanda’s significant educational background combined with her collegiate coursework and teaching experience make her a wonderful math and science teacher.
 Her students have included pupils who are advanced STEM students and those who are not as STEM-inclined.
 Amanda works to make her classes very practical while maintaining a college-preparatory standard.
 Students will learn how algebra, science, and health concepts will be applied to their adult-lives even if they do not enter a math/science field!.
-Online teaching for the past 4 years has allowed her to combine her favorite things… teaching, children, math, science, and health.
+Online teaching for the past 6 years has allowed her to combine her favorite things... teaching, children, math, science, and health.
 She also enjoys teaching her own children, homeschool co-op classes, local kids’ nutrition classes, food-allergy workshops, women’s Bible studies, and has been teaching children’s Bible classes for over 20 years.